Zireael07/FreeRoamRoguelikeRacerPrototype/README.md

 Keys

-* Arrows to drive (or an on-screen joystick for mouse steering as an option)
+* Arrows or WASD to drive (or an on-screen joystick for mouse steering as an option)
 * R to reset car on the wheels
 * C to switch between cockpit and chase cameras
-* A/D to peek left/right in cockpit camera
+* Q/E to peek left/right in cockpit camera
-* E for the camera to look back
+* Z for the camera to look back
 * T to switch to a top-down debug camera